RivkyHoff/LearningPlatform/README.md

 # AI Learning Platform

-A full-stack web application for managing users, courses, and AI-powered learning content.
+A full-stack web application for managing users, courses, and AI-powered learning content. ℹ️ For a detailed explanation of my project approach and design decisions, see [`BRIEF_NOTE.md`]
 ---

 ## 🚀 Technologies Used